Funding & Teaching

 - Student Requests for Thesis, Dissertation, and Creative Works Support from the President and Provost

-Contingent on the availability of funds, the department offers advanced Ph.D. students the opportunity to teach undergraduate courses of their own design.
+Contingent on the availability of funds, the department offers advanced Ph.D. candidates the opportunity to teach undergraduate courses of their own design.
 The topics of these courses typically relate to students’ primary field of expertise and dissertation research.
 Only Ph.D. students who have passed their comprehensive exams are eligible to teach their own course.

 These teaching opportunities are competitive.
-When funds are available, the department chair will put out a call for course proposals.
+When funds are available, the Department Chair or Director of Undergraduate Studies will put out a call for course proposals.
 All proposals must include a course syllabus, course description, CV, and letter of recommendation from the student’s advisor.
 The Undergraduate Program Committee will assess the applications and make recommendations to the faculty.